 - the student has already withdrawn from three classes during their career at Lawrence, or

-- the student is unable to complete the class after the withdraw deadline.
+- the student is requesting to withdraw after the withdrawal deadline.

 |Grade||Description||Computation of grade points|